 What Makes a Security Plan Effective?

 A security plan isn’t one specific item of protection—several components are selectively and carefully brought together in order to make your building more secure.
-In our infographic the 5 Key Components of a Municipal Building Security Plan, we explore the most vital areas of building security that balance protection with accessibility, as determined by experts in the industry.
 Research has found that our combination creates a safer environment for building occupants without hindering day-to-day business operations.
-Elements of an effective Security Plan include:
+Elements of an effective security plan include:

 - Access Control.
 Determine who has access to your building’s various entry and exit points and how these access points are controlled.
 These controls can be anything from locks to key readers, and they are one of the most important considerations when developing a security solution system.